kaihendry/dabase.com/content/blog/path-to-production.md

 Cons:

 - Could dissuade teams from using trunk based development
-- Third party Github effectively has a back door to your entire service which is a security risk
+- Third party Github effectively has a back door to your service which is a security risk

 Github's access can be limited to say the Container Registry, i.e. builds instead of deployment, nonetheless there is a supply chain issue.